Phalelashvili/adjaranet-adblocker/README.md

 Open Chrome and go to chrome://extensions/
 Turn on "Developer Mode"
 Click on "Load unpacked" button
-Open the file where you downloded the project
+Open the the download file of the project
 Select the folder named "src"
 ```